National Machining League

 For example, competitions begins in October, student graduates in December, the competition series concludes in following May, student is eligible for entire competition.

-Students may compete in only one Competition series per school year.
+Students may compete in only one competition series per school year.
 Either in the Advanced Manufacturing or National Machining League.

 A school may participate in BOTH competition series, however the students competing in the competitions must be different per series.